 - Don’t change the ratio or wet to dry

-- Sift your almost meal.
+- Sift your almond meal.
 Macarons are too delicate to handle the big chunks

 - Oven temperature is suuuper important if you want adorable little feet on your macarons.